What is the Diesel Bug and How Can You Avoid It?

 How Can You Tell if Your Fuel is Contaminated by the Diesel Bug?

-• Blocked filters that need changing on a regular basis
+- Blocked filters that need changing on a regular basis.

-• Sediments that may look like coffee in the filters
+- Sediments that may look like coffee in the filters.

-• Engines suddenly losing power
+- Engines suddenly losing power.

-• Bad smell or black smoke from the exhaust
+- Bad smell or black smoke from the exhaust.

-• Increase in fuel consumption
+- Increase in fuel consumption.

-• Difficulty in starting the engine
+- Difficulty in starting the engine.

-What Can the Diesel Bug Do to Your Fuel?
+What Damage Can the Diesel Bug Cause?

 How Can You Prevent the Diesel Bug?

-• Check your fuel is not in contact with zinc, copper and metal alloys which can react with your fuel
+- Check your fuel is not in contact with zinc, copper and metal alloys which can react with your fuel.

-• Establish a regular fuel maintenance plan to remove water, debris, and dirt
+- Establish a regular fuel maintenance plan to remove water, debris, and dirt.

-• Regularly inspect tanks for damage and leaks
+- Regularly inspect tanks for damage and leaks.

-• Ensure a regular turnover of fuel.
-Fuel bug colonies grow if allowed to stagnate, if fuel is moving constantly they do not get the opportunity to grow
+- Ensure a regular turnover of fuel.
+Fuel bug colonies grow if allowed to stagnate, if fuel is moving constantly, they do not get the opportunity to grow.

-• Monitor vehicle issues to catch any recurring issues or early signs
+- Monitor vehicle issues to catch any recurring issues or early signs.

 How to Get Rid of Diesel Bug?